MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer-real-time-detections-about.md

 > [!TIP]
 > Each pivot in **URL clicks** view has a :::image type="icon" source="../../media/m365-cc-sc-view-icon.png" border="false"::: **View all clicks** action that opens the [URL clicks view in Threat Explorer](#url-clicks-view-in-threat-explorer) in a new tab.

-##### URL domain pivot for the URL clicks view for the details area in the All email view in Threat Explorer
+##### URL domain pivot for the URL clicks view for the details area of the All email view in Threat Explorer

 Although this chart pivot doesn't appear to be selected, **URL domain** is the default chart pivot in the **URL clicks** view.